RockefellerArchiveCenter/docs-build/README.md

 `title` is the official title of the documentation, which will be displayed on the home page of the site.

-`description` is a short description of what the documentation is, the audience it is intended for, and what it helps that audience do.
-This text will be displayed on the home page of the site.

 `pages` is a list of lists of the pages included in this site.
 The first value in each list is the name, and the second is the filename of the page (without the